howardwu/libsnark-tutorial/README.md

 ## Introduction

-Zero-knowledge proofs were first introduced by Shafi Goldwasser, Silvio Micali and Charles Rackoff at MIT.
+Zero-knowledge proofs were first introduced by Shafi Goldwasser, Silvio Micali and Charles Rackoff.
 A zero-knowledge proof allows one party, the prover, to convince another party, the verifier, that a given statement is true, without revealing any information beyond the validity of the statement itself.
 A zkSNARK is a variant of a zero-knowledge proof that enables a prover to succinctly convince any verifier of the validity of a given statement and achieves computational zero-knowledge without requiring interaction between the prover and any verifier.

 zkSNARKs can be used to prove and verify, in zero-knowledge, the integrity of computations, expressed as NP statements, in forms such as the following: